sikander-nawaz/sikander-nawaz/README.md

 - 🔭 I’m currently working as **Front-End Developer**.
-- 🌱 I’m currently learning:
+- 🌱 I’m currently learning:-
      -  **React**
      -  **Git**
 - 👯 I’m looking to collaborate with other **Content Creators** and **Developers**.